openscriptures/morphhb/read/readme.md

 -	ReferenceConversion.js converts an osisID to a scripture reference.

 -	AccentInterpretation.js interprets a string of cantillation marks.
+	(Refactored 7/27/2019 for chapter markup.)
 	It depends on AccentCatalog.js

 -	Popup.js marks up the popup for each word.